divya9658/HTML-and-CSS-/README.md

-* Netflix-CLone: I make a clone of netflix which helps me improve my skills in the field of Front end development.
-Initially, I'm really bad at handling all the properties in CSS but now, I become proficient in building something on my own through CSS.

 ASTRO-V: ---------------------------------------------------------->>>>>>>>>
 - My first team project "ASTRO-V" a simple learning platform for people who have keen interest in general knowledge and fun facts which is generated with space theme.
 - Guess what...!!!
 This project just built entirely based on the HTML and CSS.